How to Pick a Helmet

 The kind of helmet you get depends in what kind of riding you’ll be doing.
 A lot of mountain biking?
 Full coverage, a big visor for sunny days, and good ventilation for strenuous climbs.
 Looking to set records at your lunch ride?
 Maybe opt for something more aerodynamic.
 Or, are you looking for something that will stay cool and ventilated for a long gravel ride?
 Beyond that, there are a few fundamental factors to consider, regardless of your two-wheeled pursuit of choice.

-Fit –the single most important element to consider.
+The single most important element to consider.
 When you try on a helmet, make sure you try it on like you’re going for a ride: If you wear a cycling cap, put the cap under the helmet; If you ride with your hair in a braid or ponytail, pull your hair back into your style of choice and make sure the retention system fits around your ponytail or sits on your braid comfortably.
-Play with different pad configurations—Rudy Project helmets come with a bug net and free pads—and find what’s most comfortable for you.
+Play with different pad configurations—Rudy Project helmets come with a bug net and extra pads—and find what’s most comfortable for you.

 Simulate your riding position: if you ride in your drops often, make sure that you can comfortably and easily keep your head in a position like you are looking up the road, without the helmet slipping down.